 Message Boards > Localities > North America > United States > States > Wisconsin > Counties > Pierce

-The funeral was held from the home and the Spring Lake Lutheran church Thursday, Dec.
-20, Rev. Berven officiating.
-The Spring Lake choir sang several songs.
-Among those attending from a distance were Mr. and Mrs. Martin L. Anderson, of Barron, and Mr. and Mrs. Henry A. Legried, of Blair.
-The body was buried in the Spring Lake cemetery.
+The funeral was held from the home and the Spring Lake Lutheran church Thursday, Sept.
+9, Rev. Berven officiating.
+Special singing at the church furnished by Mr. and Mrs. Geo.
+F. Nyeggen, of Baldwin.
+Burial was made in the Spring Lake cemetery.

 Contributed by Joe Waddell